otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 05 - React Native.md

 Every call to `setCount` tells React the value has changed, and React re-renders the component with the new value.
 This is the exact same mechanism you'll rely on for a studio's favourite status, a search box's current text, or anything else that needs to change while someone's actually using the app.

-**Design first.** Before adding a new `useState`, write down, in one sentence, exactly what event changes it and what the new value should be.
+Before adding a new `useState`, write down, in one sentence, exactly what event changes it and what the new value should be.
 "Pressing the heart flips `isFavourite` for that one studio" is a complete design.
 If you can't state it that plainly, the state itself is probably trying to represent two different things at once, and is worth splitting into two separate `useState` calls instead.

 ---